 I contributed film photography for marketing, as well as conceiving and conducting live video mixing, layering, and switching, utilizing our array of 14 camcorders, Marshall stage cameras, and other found video devices.
-There was comedic timing involved, precise movement and camera placement, as well as a jazzy sort of approach as we would hand cues off to each other to complete the poetic, strange bits and performances.
+Comedic timing, precise movement and camera placement, aided our jazzy approach to complete this poetic, off-kilter performance.

-The visual language was the product of months of preparation with Dean, our fearless ringleader, and our performers and musicians.
+The visual language we arrived at was carefully honed, the product of months of preparation syncing up with our performers, the written material, and our musicians.
 We developed a distinct visual style, studying multitudes of cameras and moods that might fit our large array, unique space, and abstract concepts.

 Special thanks to Arts Mission Oak Cliff for the historic church in which we goofed.